mohammad-zareei-davani/wg-baird-sales-intelligence/README.md

 ## How each page is structured

-Every page follows the same shape, so a reader learns the format once:
+Every insight page follows the same shape, so a reader learns the format once:

 1. **Three headline figures**, each with a unit so it reads on its own.
 2. **One hero number** with a three-sentence read, enough to take the point